wurstscript/wurstscript.github.io/_doc/tutorials/wurstbuild/dependencies.md

 ## Dependencies

 The setup does no version locking for now, but this is planned for a future version.
 Transitive dependencies will not be resolved.
+You can target specific branches using a suffix, e.g. `https://github.com/wurstscript/wurstStdlib2:pre1.29`.

 A dependency is a simple url to a public git repo, which can be pulled by the setup.
 Projects created by the setup include the standard library dependency by default: `https://github.com/wurstscript/wurstStdlib2`.

-To add a dependency, add an entry with a valid git https url.
-Then update your project via the setup UI or CLI `grill -projectDir ~./Documents/MyProject/ update`.
+To add a dependency run `grill install` with a valid, accesible git repo url, e.g. `grill install https://github.com/frotty/frentity`.